shamvoke/shamvoke/src/_posts/2026-08-20-a-reason-to-forget-all-your-passwords-keepassxc-vs-bitwarden.md

 Phone → KeePassDX
 ```

-*I unlock KeePassXC on the computer, and all the browsers I've connected to it can use the same database session.*
+*I unlock KeePassXC on the computer, and all the browsers I've connected to it can use the same unlocked database.*

 The browser extension is essentially the bridge.
 KeePassXC is the application actually handling my vault.